-The AM mode has 3 excellent bandwidth selections in the main receiver (but you have to get on the carousel-merry go round), with the widest one being useful for MW or SW broadcasters that are in the clear.
+The AM mode has 3 excellent bandwidth selections in the main receiver (but you have to get on the carousel-merry go round), with the widest one being useful for MW or SW broadcasters that are in the clear (but gives for really nice audio).
 Again in the sub band you only have AM (med) and FM (narrow) available.

 One mode is tied with a "Auto Step" function.
 So if you breeze buy the mode you want, it will take another 8 pushes to get around to it again (that is if you want a manual set tuning step).
 Another ergonomic nightmare with the set.

 The manual tuning "Step" button also uses the "merry-go-round" system.